Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 View of O’Brien’s Inisheer Castle, Ireland

-Listed as a National Monument of Ireland, O’Brien’s Castle Inisheer is a must-see attraction on the island.
+Listed as a National Monument of Ireland, O’Brien’s Castle on Inisheer is a must-see attraction.
 The crumbling castle sits atop the highest hill – on the site of a former fort that was built in the 1st century.

 What remains of the castle is one of the best Inisheer ruins.
 While it’s an impressive sight from afar, one the best things to do in Inis Oirr is to step inside the dilapidated castle and take in the views from the castle grounds.